mfreedomx-collab/mfreedomx-collab.github.io/README.md

 - **Quantum Resistance:** Advanced security concepts designed for the Post-Quantum era.

 ---
+---
+📰 Current Focus: This project serves as a foundational milestone in my deep tech journey.
+I have pivoted my main focus toward Deep Tech Journalism & AI Analysis, using this technical background to decode and report on next-generation security and AI infrastructures for the tech community.

 ## NOTICE: FOR EDUCATIONAL & RESEARCH PURPOSES ONLY